Nevenall/sufficient-reason/src/blades-design.md

 the mechanics of that are saying that Sufficient Reason is about all the things that can get in the way of a Mage's dedication to advancing his power in the form of Will. at least a fair bit of the game is about that.
 Kind of harkens to Ars Magica.
 Nothing wrong with that, but good to recognize.

+Lets say that the PCs all belong to the same chantry.
+It could be one they have built together, or it could be a larger one that other mages lead.
+Of course, if that is the case then how would advancements work?

+Still, this is perhaps the biggest weakness in mage.
+We have to create for ourselves a unification.
+Not that disperate mages doing their disperate things is terrible, but it might be less interesting than it could be.

+So, PCs are their own group for whatever reason we decide and whatever their group, they lead it.
+It is their chantry come hell or high water.
+Later on things might slip. they might separte and join others.

+Maybe if you don't lead your chantry than the best you can do to improve it is downtime activities?
+That makes sense.
+If its already established it doesn't grow that much anymore except by effort.

 ### Drawing Together